Beaconhouse-Newlands

 Beaconhouse-Newlands is a private boarding school currently operating in Pakistan, UAE, and Malaysia.
+The institution is part of the Beaconhouse School System and was formed through collaboration with the Newlands School in Seaford, England in 2011.

 It is a group of private fee-paying academic institutions in 3 cities in Pakistan.
 Beaconhouse provides preschool education, primary education, secondary education and preparation for the international International General Certificate of Secondary Education (IGCSE) and local Secondary School Certificate (SSC) examinations along with International Baccalaureate (IB) Program.